Terms of Service

 $300.00/day for a dry bulk unit

-When CARRIER is required to provide a driver, tractor, and trailer to perform intraplant service, services will be provided for a rate of $150.00 per hour, subject to a 4 hour minimum, plus a charge of $3.00/running mile for travel to and from the nearest terminal, minimum charge of $300.00, plus applicable cleaning.
-Plus any on site transfer if required.
+When Carrier is required to provide a driver, tractor, and trailer to perform intraplant service, services will be provided for a rate of $150.00 per hour, subject to a 4 hour minimum, plus a charge of $3.00/running mile plus FSC for travel to and from the nearest terminal, minimum charge of $300.00, plus applicable cleaning and any on site transfer if required.

 Travel time to and from nearest location

 $3.00/running mile for

 (while unit is operating)